pkm0707/item-catalog_frontend/README.md

 1. It will take 5-6 minutes to load the images and i have also included the stopwatch screenshot

 2. When the image is loading, please navigate to [About,Contact,Cart] Page alone.
-Dont navigate to Home or Menu, it will through you a error like unable to load the image
+Dont navigate to Home or Menu, it will through you a error like unable to load the image and you can also view the charts in mobile view

 3. After the image is loaded, you can try the Login page